 Pregnancy Accommodation

-The City of Hastings will provide reasonable accommodations to an employee for health conditions related to pregnancy or childbirth if she so requests, with the advice of her licensed health care provider or certified doula, unless doing so would impose an undue hardship on the company.
-“Reasonable accommodation" may include, but is not limited to, temporary transfer to a less strenuous or hazardous position, seating, more frequent restroom, food and water breaks, and limits to heavy lifting.
+The City of Hastings will provide reasonable accommodations to an employee for health conditions related to pregnancy or childbirth if requested. ,

-At a minimum, the City of Hastings will offer the following accommodations to the pregnant employee without requiring them to seek advice of her licensed health care provider or certified doula: more frequent restroom, food and water breaks; seating; and limits on lifting over 20 pounds.
+The City of Hastings will offer the following accommodations to the pregnant or lactating employee without requiring them to seek advice of a licensed health care provider or certified doula: more frequent restroom, food and water breaks; seating; and limits on lifting over 20 pounds.
+Employees have the right to request other workplace changes when given advice from a health care provider or doula.

 The City of Hastings will not retaliate against an employee for requesting or obtaining accommodation under this section.
 Further, the City of Hastings shall not require an employee to take a leave or accept an accommodation.